 It is expected that these will be tested in the field on innovation proposals such as those selected by CDR’s Innovation Fund and on selected UNIDO projects.

-At an Expert Group Meeting organised by UNIDO, CDR/BOKU and GOAL, discussions focused on Theory U (see Annex 6) and how it can be used as a frame for the process in conjunction with several methods and tools listed above – namely: SAM, Spiral Dynamics, Integral Theory, NLP based change models and techniques, Appreciative Inquiry, Voice Dialogue, World Café.
+At an Expert Group Meeting organised by UNIDO, CDR/BOKU and GOAL, discussions focused on Theory U (see Annex 6) and how it can be used as a frame for the process in conjunction with some methods and tools listed above such as SAM, Theory U, Spiral Dynamics, Integral Theory, NLP based change models and techniques, Appreciative Inquiry, Voice Dialogue.

 A GOAL research team is now exploring which methods / tools can be used in the most effective way to design facilitation processes within the Theory U process and the co-evolution of complex adaptive systems (see Annex 6).